NordicSemiconductor/asset-tracker-cloud-docs/docs/project/CorePrinciples.rst

   This also means that the sensor measurements need to be timestamped when they are created, and not when they arrive at the cloud.
 * *Maximize power saving* - The firmware examples highlight the power saving features of the nRF9160 since this is a critical aspect for developing small form-factor devices that need to run on the battery charge of a single battery cell for years.

-These principles imply the following facts:
+  * Power saving is used as much as possible in all the operating states of the device.

-1. Power saving is used as much as possible in all the operating states of the device.
-All the necessary computation that can be done on the device must be done on the device itself.
+  * All the necessary computation that can be done on the device must be done on the device itself.
-#.
-The least amount of data is sent to the cloud (optimize for message size).
+  * The least amount of data is sent to the cloud (optimize for message size).
-#.
-Data is encoded in the most efficient way for the device (optimize for computation cycles).
+  * Data is encoded in the most efficient way for the device (optimize for computation cycles).